-We rely on third-party clinical investigators, CROs, clinical data management organizations and consultants to design, conduct, supervise and monitor certain preclinical studies and any clinical trials.
+We rely on third-party clinical investigators, CROs, clinical data management organizations ("CDMOs") and consultants to design, conduct, supervise and monitor certain preclinical studies and any clinical trials.
 Because we intend to rely on these third parties and will not have the ability to conduct certain preclinical studies or clinical trials independently, we will have less control over the timing, quality and other aspects of such preclinical studies and clinical trials than we would have had if we conducted them on our own.
-These investigators, CROs and consultants will not be our employees and we will have limited control over the amount of time and resources that they dedicate to our programs.
+These investigators, CROs, CDMOs and consultants will not be our employees and we will have limited control over the amount of time and resources that they dedicate to our programs.
 These third parties may have contractual relationships with other entities, some of which may be our competitors, which may draw time and resources from our programs.
 The third parties with which we may contract might not be diligent, careful or timely in conducting our preclinical studies or clinical trials, resulting in the preclinical studies or clinical trials being delayed or unsuccessful.

 If we cannot contract with acceptable third parties on commercially reasonable terms, or at all, or if these third parties do not carry out their contractual duties, satisfy legal and regulatory requirements for the conduct of preclinical studies or clinical trials or meet expected deadlines, our clinical development programs could be delayed and otherwise adversely affected.
 In all events, we will be responsible for ensuring that each of our preclinical studies and clinical trials are conducted in accordance with the general investigational plan and protocols for the trial.
-The FDA may require preclinical studies to be conducted in accordance with good laboratory practices and clinical trials to be conducted in accordance with good laboratory practices and clinical trials to be conducted in accordance with good laboratory practices and clinical trials are protected.
+The FDA may require preclinical studies to be conducted in accordance with good laboratory practices and clinical trials to be conducted in accordance with good clinical practices, including for designing, conducting, recording and reporting the results of preclinical studies and clinical trials, to ensure that data and reported results are credible and accurate and that the rights, integrity and confidentiality of clinical trial participants are protected.
 Our reliance on third parties that we do not control will not relieve us of these responsibilities and requirements.
 Any adverse development or delay in our clinical trials could have a material and adverse impact on our commercial prospects and may impair our ability to generate revenue.